USEPA/WNTR/documentation/installation.rst

 	This is most commonly done using pip.

-	Anaconda also comes with Spyder, an IDE, that includes enhanced editing and debug features along with a graphical user interface.
+	Anaconda also comes with Spyder, an IDE, that includes enhanced editing and debugging features along with a graphical user interface.
 	Debugging options are available from the toolbar.
 	Code documentation is displayed in the object inspection window.
 Pop-up information on class structure and functions are displayed in the